python-websockets/websockets/README.rst

 Built on top of ``asyncio``, Python's standard asynchronous I/O framework, it provides an elegant coroutine-based API.

+`Documentation is available on Read the Docs. <https://websockets.readthedocs.io/>`_

 Here's how a client sends and receives messages:

 .. copy-pasted because GitHub doesn't support the include directive